OpenBiohazard2/openbiohazard2.github.io/_posts/2023-04-20-kendo-gen-shop.md

 <img src="https://raw.githubusercontent.com/OpenBiohazard2/openbiohazard2.github.io/main/assets/img/kendo-gun-shop-cutscene-cameras.png" />
 </div>

 The cutscene will trigger when you try to leave the store through the entrance (AOT 0) or when you try to move inside the store and step on a trigger area (AOT 5 or AOT 6).
 No matter which trigger area you step on, the script will call EvtExec(), which will start a new script thread and execute any code that was defined for that function.
+When the camera is changed, the script calls CutChg() to change the view.

 When the cutscene is triggered, the script runs function 22 in "main.scd" using EvtExec().